emilyfrels/project_2_golf/README.md

         Before running this Jupyter notebook, make sure that you update the config.py file with a Google Map API Key as gkey

-    Step 2 : To load the golf details into a PostgreSQL database, run golf_db_load.ipynb
+    Step 2 : Load the golf details into a PostgreSQL database (golf_db_load.ipynb)

         Before running the load process, follow these steps:

-        create a new database in ProstgreSQL and name it Golf
+            1. create a new database in ProstgreSQL and name it Golf

-        run schema.sql to create the table in the new database
+            2. run schema.sql to create the table in the new database

-        use a config.py file to store username and password for the new database you just created - it should look something like this
+            3. use a config.py file to store username and password for the new database you just created - it should look something like this

                 username = "postgres"
                 password = "mypassword"